-Dr. Toral Desai is currently a second-year fellow in Child and Adolescent Psychiatry at University of Virginia.
-She completed her medical school in India where her interest in the wellbeing of children, particularly their mental health, began while working on a research project involving street children.
-She initially joined the Adult Psychiatry residency program and later the CAP program at University of Virginia to continue to nurture her passions.
-Her scientific quest continued with the research of finding moderators of comorbidity between childhood Asthma and ADHD.
-The poster based on this research study won Poster

-Competition for Area 5 RFM committee in 2015 APA conference.
-She has also made multiple other presentations at American Psychiatric Association, American Academy of Child & Adolescent Psychiatry and Academy of Psychosomatic Medicine.
+Dr. Toral Desai is currently a second year fellow in Child and Adolescent Psychiatry at University of Virginia.
+She completed her medical school in India where her interest in the well being of children, particularly their mental health, began while working on a research project involving street children.
+She initially joined the Adult Psychiatry residency program and later the CAP program at University of Virginia to continue to nurture her program at University of Virginia to continue to nurture her passions.
+Her scientific quest continued with the research of finding moderators of comorbidity between childhood other presentations at American Psychiatric Association, American Academy of Child & Adolescent Psychiatry and Academy of Psychosomatic Medicine.
 She was awarded travel grants from the LAGCAPA in 2015 and APSARD in 2017 to attend the annual meetings.